kubaszpak/masters-rest-graphql/Readme.md

 ## Developer Experience

 The project also analyzes developer experience when implementing both APIs, considering ease of development and flexibility when handling evolving client requirements.

+## ✅ Prerequisites

+- Node.js (LTS recommended)
+- PostgreSQL database (local or Supabase)
+- npm

+## Installation

+- Clone the repository.
+- Change directory (cd) to either `masters-rest/` or `masters-graphql/`.
+- Install dependencies with: `npm install`.
+- Create a .env file with DATABASE_URL connection string: `DATABASE_URL="postgresql://your_user:your_password@your_host:5432/your_database"`.
+Replace your_user, your_password, etc. with your actual database credentials.
+This should match your Supabase connection string or local PostgreSQL setup.
+- Run `npx prisma db push` to generate prisma files and set up the database tables without running SQL migrations.
+- Seed the database with dummy data.
+- Run `npm run devz to start the project!